ibexa/documentation-developer/docs/guide/limitations.md

 ### NewObjectStateLimitation

-A Limitation to specify if the User has access to (assigning) a given `ObjectState` to content.
+Controls the User's access to assigning a given `ObjectState` to content.

-In the `state/assign` Policy you can combine this with `ObjectStateLimitation` to limit both from and to values.
+You can use it together with [`ObjectStateLimitation`](#objectstatelimitation) with the `state/assign` Policy.
+`ObjectStateLimitation` defines content with which Object states the User can work with, and `NewObjectStateLimitation` controls which Object state you can assign.

 |                 |                                                                             |
 |-----------------|-----------------------------------------------------------------------------|